USDA-FSA/fsa-design-system-draft-content/README.md

 npm start
 ```

-...and after  then navigate to http://localhost:4000
+...and then navigate to http://localhost:4000

 ### Troubleshooting